CloudBytes-Academy/CloudBytes.dev/content/snippets/authentication-with-firebase-python.md

 Title: Authentication using Firebase and Python
 Date: 2021-03-15
 Category: Snippets
-Tags: firebase, python
+Tags: javascript, react
 Author: Rehan Haider
-Summary: A quickstart to using Firebase for authentication
+Summary: A quickstart to using Firebase for authentication.

 # This is how you authenticate
 Is this even working